 The sticker price tells the tale when buying a car, but the variables are more numerous and far less predictable when budgeting for the costs of ownership — including the price of gas.
-Using data from the U.S. Department of Energy, Cheapism determined the average cost of a gallon of gas every year from 1940 through today, showing the price also in 2021 dollars.
+Using data from the U.S. Department of Energy, Cheapism determined the average cost of a gallon of gas every year from 1940 through today, also showing the price in 2022 dollars.
 (Prices are for regular leaded through 1990, then for regular unleaded.)
-Despite constant ups and downs, significant swings in gas prices are relatively rare: The adjusted cost breaks the $4 barrier just four times, while staying around $2 for the vast majority of years.
-And major price fluctuations don’t always occur during times of upheaval and crisis.
+Despite constant ups and downs, significant swings in gas prices are relatively rare, which makes recent record-breaking prices all the more painful — gas prices have now surged another 25 cents in just a week, putting 10 states above $5 a gallon.
+The adjusted cost breaks the $4 barrier just six times before this year, staying around $2 for the vast majority of years.
+Perhaps most surprisingly, major price fluctuations don’t always occur during times of upheaval and crisis.